shcorya/swarm.yachts/getting-started/index.md

 Clone your new git repository into a writeable directory such as `/home/$U$ER`.
 You will be prompted to enter your Forgejo username and password.
 You should now have a directory `/home/$USER/stacks`.

 Create another repository with the same settings, with the exception of the name being `configs`.
-There is no need to re-run the `git config` commands again.
+There is no need to re-run the `git config` commands.
 Clone this repository into the same writeable directory, creating a directory `/home/$USER/configs`.

 ### Sync'ing with Git
 Synchronization will be handled by [git-sync](https://github.com/simonthum/git-sync).
 Install the script: